kurtmarcink/Seishin-Karate/README.md

 All of the javascript is under `js/`. `main.js` includes smaller page-agnostic javascript features, the others include larger, page-specific features.
 Everything is concatenated and minified for deployment... this is just for organizational purposes in development.

 #### HTML
-HTML is managed in two directories, `pages/` and `snippets/`. `pages/` include the different site pages. `snippets` are code snippets to be included on multiple pages, like the navbar, footer, etc. These are injected to the pages when Gulp builds the project.
+HTML is managed in two directories, `pages/` and `snippets/`. `pages/` include the different site pages. `snippets/` are code snippets to be included on multiple pages, like the navbar, footer, etc. These are injected into the pages when Gulp builds the project.

 #### Build/Deployment
 Project building and deployment is handled by Gulp.
 Navigate to the file `Gulpfile.js` in the top-level directory and follow the comments in the file to build/deploy.
 The contents of the `dev` folder is built into the folder `dist`.
 To deploy to the AWS S3 bucket, you need a file `aws-credentials.json` that contains the creds for the bucket.
 This file is not under version control for security purposes.